meijoo/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 This compiles the code and produces an executable file in the target/debug folder.

-3. To run the built file:
+3. Run the built file by typing:
     ```
     ./target/debug/my_rust_project
     ```